Vietnamese famine of 1944–1945: Causes

-A cause of the famine was the effects of World War II on French Indochina (including Vietnam).
-The involvement of France and Japan in Vietnam caused detrimental effects to the economic activities of the Vietnamese.
+A cause of the famine was the effects of World War II on French Indochina.
+The involvement of France and Japan in Vietnam had detrimental effects on the economic activities of the Vietnamese.
 In 1944, after US bombing had cut off supplies of coal from the north to Saigon, the French and Japanese used rice and maize as fuel for power stations.
 According to the diplomat Bui Minh Dung, "the Japanese occupation of Vietnam was the direct cause, in the final analysis, of several other factors, in turn affecting the famine, but their military efforts together with their economic policy for the Greater East Asia Co-Prosperity Sphere per se seem to have systematically played a role considerably greater than any other factors in the Vietnamese starvation."

 The mismanagement of the French administration in Vietnam was another cause.
 The French reformed the economy to serve the administration and to meet the needs of war, including the Japanese occupation.
 They imposed a compulsory system of government rice purchases with a price ceiling of 1.40 piastres for every 10 kilograms, which they continued paying even as the market rates soared from 2.50 to 3 piastres in 1943 to 6 to 7 in June 1944.
 It ballooned tenfold to 60-70 piastres the following year.
 This meant farmers could no longer afford to repurchase rice needed for new harvests or to feed themselves.

-Natural causes included cold weather in Tonkin in late 1944 and early 1945, as well as natural disasters such as droughts and floods which destroyed northern crops.
+Natural causes included natural disasters such as droughts and floods, which destroyed northern crops.

 The crop failures of 1943–1945 were compounded by lack of dike maintenance after the US bombing of the north and the catastrophic rainfall of August–September 1944, causing flooding and loss of rice plants.